 The concluding item was Dr. M Balamuralikrishna’s thillana in Kathanakuthukalam ragam.
 It was full of complex nritta and sculpturesque poses.
 Harinie’s long and

 flexible fingers assumed the impeccable nritta hasthas at the right moments.
 Her mukha abhinaya was in harmony with the movements of her limbs, her face sparkling with myriad harmonious and spontaneous expressions.
-The thillana ended with a “trademark” pose characteristic of the dancers of Sri Devi Nrithyalaya.
+The thillana ended with a “trademark” pose characteristic of the dancers of SN.
 One of the rasikas, Bharatanatyam dancer Anita Sivaraman (granddaughter of Papanasam Sivan), concluded, “Harinie is obviously an extremely talented dancer.”

 Quoting another, earlier review (seen in a few places already):

-A recent Bharatanatyam recital by Harinie Jeevitha, perhaps one of the most gifted students of Smt.Sheela Unnikrishnan of Sri Devi Nrithyalaya was attended by the rasikas filling a third of the Narada Gana Sabha’s Mini Hall in Chennai.
+A recent Bharatanatyam recital by Harinie Jeevitha was attended by the rasikas filling a third of the Narada Gana Sabha’s Mini Hall in Chennai.
 The recital, organized by Kartik Fine Arts, who are noted for their efforts in picking up the young Bharatanatyam talents.

 The items in this Bharata natyam recital